 Plays, musicals, operas, ballets and concerts – the cultural calendar opens in full swing in Paris’s best-known theatres and concert halls!

-For some comic relief, head to the Théâtre de Paris where Bérengère Krief is presenting her new one-woman show Amour (from 8 September to 24 October 2021).
-Humour also takes pride of place at the Théâtre Bo Saint-Martin with Julie Collas’s irresistible 100% British stand-up performance Oh my God, she’s Parisian! (from 11 September to 18 December 2021).
+For some comic relief, head to the Théâtre de Paris where is presented Chers Parents (Dear Parents), the new comedy by Emmanuel and Armelle Patron (from 14 Septembre to 31 December 2022).
+Humour also takes pride of place at the Théâtre Bo Saint-Martin with Julie Collas’s irresistible 100% British stand-up performance Oh my God, she’s Parisian!
+(Fridays and Saturdays at 8.15pm).
 And Olivier Giraud’s one-man show How to become a Parisien in one hour, at the Théâtre des Nouveautés, is still playing to a full house after having been seen by 800,000 spectators.

 Book your ticket for Oh my God, she's Parisian!